presidio-oss/cline-based-code-generator/docs/tools/mentions-guide.md

 Check @problems and tell me which errors I should prioritize fixing
 ```

-In this example, Cline retrieves the current errors and warnings from your workspace and identifies high-priority issues.
+In this example, HAI retrieves the current errors and warnings from your workspace and identifies high-priority issues.

 ### 5. Terminal Output References